Sakhalin sturgeon

 The Sakhalin sturgeon or Mikado sturgeon (Sinosturio mikadoi) is a species of fish in the family Acipenseridae.
 It is found in Japan and Russia.

 Taxonomy

 Prior to 2025, it was placed in the genus Acipenser.
 However, this placement was long known to be paraphyletic.
 In 2025, it was moved to the revived genus Sinosturio.

 Environment

 The Sakhalin sturgeon is known to be found in either a marine or freshwater environment within demersal depth range.
 This species is found in brackish waters.
 They are also native to a tropical climate.

 Size

-The Sakhalin sturgeon has reached the maximum recorded length of about 150 centimeters or about 59 inches as a tall fish.
+The Sakhalin sturgeon has reached the maximum recorded length of about 150 centimeters or about 59 inches.

 Biology

 The Sakhalin sturgeon is considered to be a species that migrates up the river from the sea in order to spawn.
 During the months of April to May, the Sakhalin sturgeon feeds in the freshwater and then returns to the ocean during the summer.

 The Sakhalin sturgeon (Acipenser mikadoi), which lives in the Amur River basin in China and Russia, and the green sturgeon (A. medirostris), which lives along the Pacific coast of North America, are two different species of sturgeon.
 Despite their geographical isolation, these two species may have had a recent common ancestor due to the similarities in their mitochondrial genomes.